top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 * The node takes the distored image (e.g. 480x360 pixels) as an input and undistorts the image using the default "initUndistortRectifyMap" openCV function.

-Undistorting a barrel distorted image using all pixel information will result in an image with black areas along the edges as shown in figure XXX.
+Undistorting a barrel distorted image using all pixel information will result in an image with black areas along the edges as shown in figure 15.3 in the figure [here](http://book.duckietown.org/fall2017/duckiebook/camera_calib_jan18.html#sec:camera-calib-jan18).
 The default openCV function will cut the biggest rectangular section out of the image that contains information for every pixel within the rectangle (red area) and map the image into a new image with the same size as the original image (i.e. 480x360).

 This causes two problems.
 First of all, the ratio of the cutout section is not the same as the one of the original image.
 Forcing the selected section back in the original ratio will distort the image by stretching the image more in one direction then in the other causing a rectangle to become oblong.